 fundingNumber Number of the grant or award that supported creation of this dataset (optional).
 Only include an entry in this column for rows where role PI.

-*Creators will actually be listed as the cited authors, we will decide in discussion with the IEP Open Science Committee if only IEP should be listed or find out how other PIs feel.
-See the metadata word document for more notes on how to manipulate the table to get other entries imported (e.g. having IEP listed in the SurName)
+*Creators are the only ones that will actually be listed as the cited authors.
+See the metadata word document for more notes on how to manipulate the table to get other entries imported (e.g. having IEP listed in the SurName).
+The order of personnel in the table will be the order listed in the citation.

 Step 12: Attributes